 Dogs and cats aren’t the only ones who can suffer from itchy flea bites.
 A flea infestation can spread to your home and yard, posing health risks to the whole household.
 When you’re dealing with a flea infestation, you want someone who can get the job done quickly, effectively, and safely.
 Compass Pest’s flea control experts in Georgia and South Carolina are ready to tackle your flea problem, starting with a free inspection and estimate.

 When determining the best solution to a flea infestation, we follow a process called Integrated Pest Management Solutions (IPM).
 IPM has three steps: our experts start with a flea inspection, identify the source and severity of the problem, and implement a safe, fast, and effective strategy.

-IPM is not one-size-fits-all approach.
-Whether sealing cracks, removing a food or water source, or when necessary, employing traditional treatments, our technicians will employ the best practices to remove the problem and prevent future ones, all while prioritizing your family's health and safety.
+IPM is not a one-size-fits-all approach.
+Whether sealing cracks, removing a food or water source or when necessary, employing traditional treatments, our technicians will employ the best practices to remove the problem and prevent future ones, all while prioritizing your family’s health and safety.